Header image courtesy of Walk Hong Kong (via MyLocals)

 The village, which is on the border of Tai Mei Tuk and Tai Po, is home to the eponymous Fung Yuen Butterfly Reserve, where you can find over 200 of the 245 butterfly species known to exist in Hong Kong.
 Out of those species, 130 are classified as uncommon, rare, or very rare—and there are plenty of friendly resident dogs, too, which counts as a huge plus in our books!
 Just make sure you call ahead before setting out, as the reserve has been closed to visitors on and off during the pandemic.

-Sign up for one of their regular workshops to enjoy a bevy of fun, eco-friendly activities like interactive classes on permaculture, guided hikes to nearby Lantau beauty spots, outdoor yoga and movie screenings, and, of course, tree-planting.
+Sign up for one of their regular workshops to enjoy a bevy of fun, eco-friendly activities like interactive classes on permaculture, guided hikes to Lantau beauty spots, outdoor yoga, movie screenings, and, of course, tree-planting.

 As a protected marine park with great biodiversity and pristine waters, Hoi Ha Wan is one of our favourite places to go snorkelling and scuba diving.
 But beyond the coral reefs, fish, crabs, and starfish, Hoi Ha’s waters are home to one more interesting sight—the remains of a ferro-cement barge!